Let Our Sisters Speak

 It grieves me when I hear fellow Christians criticizing Joyce Meyer.
 She is often labeled a “prosperity preacher.”
 Her website clarifies: “A ‘prosperity gospel’ that solely equates blessing with financial gain is out of balance and could damage a person’s walk with God.”

-Another reason Joyce receives flak from religious folk is simply being a woman behind the pulpit.
+Another reason Joyce receives flak from religious folk is being a woman behind the pulpit.
 Yet the Bible has numerous examples of women ministering to God’s people.
 These five prophetesses are mentioned by name:

 • Miriam (Exodus 15:20)